-Is it difficult to see distant objects, like a television screen, highway signals, but have a clear vision for near work, like reading, and viewing computer screen?
+Do you feel difficulty seeing distant objects, like a television screen, highway signals, but have a clear vision for near work, like reading, and viewing computer screens?
 Well, you may be myopic or nearsighted.
 Today, we will discuss the most common refractive error called myopia or nearsightedness, including its prevalence, causes, symptoms, and treatment options.

 Definition of myopia